olivia-chen/TwittTrends/README.md

 # TwittTrends
-This is a prject from the cource Cloud Computing.
+This is a prject from the course Cloud Computing.